atdyck/ACKS-HFH/Chapter03.md

 ## Equipment Descriptions

+**Aloe:** Aloe, also known as burn plant, is a healing herb used to treat burns.
+A character with Healing proficiency can use a liniment of aloe to treat a patient with acid, cold, electrical, or fire damage.
+The patient is healed one-half his base healing rate, or up to the amount of acid, cold, electrical or fire damage suffered, whichever is less.
+A patient cannot be treated with a liniment of aloe more than once per day.
+Applying the liniment takes 1 turn (10 minutes).
+Cost: 10gp

 **Arbalest**: An arbalest is a heavy crossbow, pulled with the mechanical assistance of a rack and pinion or windlass.
 Historical examples include the late medieval arbalest and the Three Kingdoms era Chinese heavy crossbow.

 **Axe, Battle**: This is a single- or double-bitted axe with a 24" to 48" haft, designed for battle and useable with one or two hands.
 Historical examples include the Scythian sagaris, Viking bearded and skeg axe, Celtic war axe, medieval battle axe, and Persian tabarzin.